wavemotion-dave/DS994a/README.md

 Features :
 -----------------------
 * Cart loads up to 512K Banked (+40K of GROM beyond the 24K Console GROM)
-* 32K RAM Expansion
+* 32K RAM Expansion built-in
-* SAMS 512K memory Expansion for the DS and 1MB for the DSi (and above)
+* SAMS at full 1MB for the DSi (and above) and 512K for the older DS/DS-Lite units.
 * Save and Load State
 * High score saving for up to 10 scores per game
 * Full mapping of any of the 12 DS keys to any combination of TI Joysticks/Keyboard
+* Virtual TI99 keyboard - both new and classic so it can look just the way you remember it
 * Disk Support for DSK1, DSK2 and DSK3 up to 360K each using a hack for the standard TI Disk Controller (you need 994adisk.bin - see BIOS files below)
 * No Speech Synth yet (but games requiring the Speech Synth will run/play - just no voice)